 The Bolsa Chica Reserve

 I’m really excited to share this place with you as I live only 4 minutes away!
-If you’re lucky you might see giant brown Pelicans or the classic American Bald Eagle.
+You might see giant brown Pelicans or the classic American Bald Eagle if you’re lucky.
 The reserve is a must-do if you’re planning on visiting HB.

-We started our walk in the first parking lot provided above, where the Bolsa Chica Conservancy building is located, and made our way towards the bridge.
+We started our walk in the first parking lot, where the Bolsa Chica Conservancy building is located, and made our way towards the bridge.
 (You can’t miss it).

 The area located to the right of the bridge is the only location where fishing is allowed.
 The image below shows the view of the rest of the reserve from the bridge.